mchelen/michaelchelen.net/_posts/2014-05-14-install-jekyll-2-ubuntu-14-04.md

     git clone https://github.com/mchelen/michaelchelen.net.git
     cd michaelchelen.net

+Please note: the `--config` option must be specified to run `michaelchelen.net` locally.
+See *Extra Options* section below.

 #### Create New Site ####
-The `new` command creates a directory structure and config files for a new Jekyll site.
+For a new Jekyll site, use the `new` command to create a directory structure and config files.

     jekyll new my-awesome-site
     cd my-awesome-site

 ### Start Jekyll ###
 Now that the basic config and layout are available, start Jekyll to generate the website HTML and start a local server.